Thinking About Counselling

 You might end up thinking you’ve made the wrong choices, drifted into a job you’ve no interest in, settled down with the wrong partner, put up with things you know you shouldn’t put up with or felt unable to reach your full potential.

-Being subjected to sexism, racism, sectarianism or homophobia can increase the likelihood of suffering and distress.
-Individual experiences such as trauma, bereavement, childhood abuse, early separation, emotional neglect, invalidation and bullying can also impact on how you might think or feel about yourself.
+Experiences such as trauma, bereavement, childhood abuse, early separation, emotional neglect, exclusion and bullying can increase suffering and distress and impact on how you might think or feel about yourself.

 Unless you are able to confront these feelings and try to understand them, they can become imprinted deep within you and you can carry them throughout your life.
 The result is that you make the same mistakes over and over, get caught up in cycles of self-defeating behaviour and become unwell.